Open-Markets-Initiative/Directory/Organizations/Hkex/Protocols/Omd.md

-## Omd: Hkex Orion Market Data
+## Omd: Hkex Orion Multicast Market Data

-Binary market data protocol for disseminating real-time securities and derivatives market data from the Hong Kong Exchanges and Clearing Orion platform.
+Binary multicast market data feed publishing real-time order book, trade, and reference data for securities and derivatives traded on the Hong Kong Exchanges and Clearing Orion platform.

 ### Overview

-Omd is Hkex's Orion Market Data platform for delivering real-time pricing, order book, and trade data across Hong Kong's securities and derivatives markets.
-The platform comprises two major feeds: Omd-C for the securities (cash) market covering equities, warrants, and structured products traded on the Stock Exchange of Hong Kong, and Omd-D for derivatives covering futures and options traded on the Hong Kong Futures Exchange.

-Omd delivers full depth of book, trade tickers, market statistics, index data, and reference information through a binary message protocol optimized for low-latency consumption.
-The platform uses a line-based multicast architecture where instruments are assigned to channels organized by product type.
-Both Omd-C and Omd-D support real-time incremental updates and periodic refresh messages to enable receivers to build and maintain current market state.
+Orion Market Data (Omd) is the next-generation market data platform at the Hong Kong Exchanges and Clearing (Hkex), replacing legacy feeds with a unified binary multicast product across both securities and derivatives markets.
+The feed delivers the full order book, trade events, auction prices, reference data, and session state for every instrument listed on the Hkex trading platforms.

+The protocol is distributed over Ip multicast with redundant A and B channels for resilience and uses compact fixed-width binary messages for low-latency processing.
+Complementary Tcp refresh and retransmission services provide book snapshots and replay of missed multicast messages, giving subscribers a complete reliability path for mid-day startup and gap recovery.

 ### Transport

-Udp multicast.
-Each channel provides a real-time line and a refresh line on separate multicast addresses.
-Packets carry sequence numbers for gap detection, and the refresh line periodically broadcasts full instrument state for recovery.
-Dual dissemination paths provide redundancy.
+Udp multicast for real-time delivery of the Orion market data stream, with primary and secondary multicast channels for redundancy and per-packet sequence numbers for gap detection.
+Tcp for the Orion refresh and retransmission services used by subscribers to recover missed multicast messages and initialise book state from snapshots.

 ### Key Characteristics

-- **Binary encoded** - Fixed-length binary messages for efficient low-latency parsing
-- **Securities and derivatives** - Omd-C for cash market, Omd-D for derivatives market
+- **Orion platform** - Unified Hkex market data across securities and derivatives
-- **Full depth of book** - Complete order book depth with price and aggregate quantity
+- **Full order book** - Depth of book reconstruction from order events
-- **Line-based architecture** - Instruments organized into channels with real-time and refresh lines
+- **Multicast delivery** - Udp multicast with A and B channel redundancy
+- **Refresh service** - Tcp book snapshots for mid-day initialisation
+- **Retransmission** - Tcp replay of messages missed on the multicast feed
-- **Dual dissemination** - Redundant multicast paths for failover
+- **Binary encoded** - Fixed-width compact binary messages for low latency
-- **Sequence numbered** - Every packet carries sequence numbers for gap detection and recovery
+- **Cash and derivatives** - Securities and derivatives on the same Orion backbone
+- **Reference data** - Instrument definitions integrated with the feed